-12. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

-The only transaction between the Company and a related party during the first quarter of 2005 was with Mario M. Rosati, one of our directors, who is also a member of Wilson Sonsini Goodrich & Rosati, Professional Corporation, which has served as our outside corporate counsel since our formation and has received compensation at normal commercial rates for these services.
-In the first three months of 2005 and 2004, we paid \$31,200 and \$59,200, respectively, to Wilson Sonsini Goodrich & Rosati.
+Mario M. Rosati, one of our directors, is also a member of Wilson Sonsini Goodrich & Rosati, Professional Corporation, which has served as our outside corporate counsel since our formation and has received compensation at normal commercial rates for these services.
+In the first six months of 2005 and 2004, we paid \$245,638 and \$205,640, respectively, to Wilson Sonsini Goodrich & Rosati.